NitorCreations/aur/README.md

     select "Data Pixels Only"
 3. Print the QR code and the AUR marker for example on the back of your business card like below
+4. If you want links to your twitter feed or linkedIn profile, add the data for those into the persons -variable in the beginning of [index.html](index.html).
 ![Business card back](business-card-back.png)